mattProudley/Robot-Programming-Language/README.txt

 Movement Functionality: The robot will preform movements based on the script uploaded.
 For Loop Support: The language includes support for FOR loops, allowing execution of commands multiple times.
     However, it does not currently support nested FOR loops.

-Final Version Features:
 Sensor Integration: Retrieve sensor readings from the robot for monitoring and analysis.
-Syntax: Syntax is explained in a file

 Future improvements:
 Better error handling using try, except